Sitemap

 This paper introduces PMIYC, an automated framework for evaluating persuasion effectiveness and susceptibility in large language models through multi-agent interactions.

 Recommended citation: Nimet Beyza Bozdag, Shuhaib Mehri, Gokhan Tur, and Dilek Hakkani-Tür.
 2025.
-Persuade Me if You Can: A Framework for Evaluating Persuasion Effectiveness and Susceptibility Among Large Language Models. arXiv:2503.01829
+Persuade Me if You Can: A Framework for Evaluating Persuasion Effectiveness and Susceptibility Among Large Language Models.
+Workshop on Multi-Turn Interactions in Large Language Models @ NeurIPS 2025

 Download Paper | Download Slides